beetbox/beets/docs/dev/plugins.rst

 * *write*: called with an ``Item`` object just before a file's metadata is written to disk (i.e., just before the file on disk is opened).
-Event handlers may raise ``plugins.BeforeWriteError`` to prevent beets from writing the file and display an error to the user.
+Event handlers may return a truthy value to prevent beets from writing the file.
+In that case make sure that you log an appropriate message.

 * *after_write*: called with an ``Item`` object after a file's metadata is written to disk (i.e., just after the file on disk is closed).